AGENDA

 Agenda Item #11

-#11 Council may wish to approve a use agreement with SEI Volleyball, LLC for use of a portion of the greenspace at Hawthorne Park to conduct adult volleyball tournaments and authorize the Mayor’s signature on all applicable documents, subject to Legal Department review.
-(ACTION ITEM)
+#11 Council may wish to approve submission of the following grant applications for the FAA Airport Improvement Program FY2025 annual entitlement, and authorize the Mayor’s signature on all pertinent documents, subject to Legal Department review: (ACTION ITEM)

 Agenda Item #12